hswolff/website/_posts/2013/2013-07-08-weekend-project-bring-the-salsa.md

 ---
-title: "Weekend Project: Bring The Salsa"
+title: 'Weekend Project: Bring The Salsa'
 slug: weekend-project-bring-the-salsa
 date: 2013-07-08T21:48:26.000Z
-updated: 2013-07-08T22:08:31.000Z
+category: personal
 tags:
   - angularjs
   - firebase
-- hack
-- javascript
-- party
-- programming
-- weekend hack
 ---

 <p>There's been many times I've read of someone hacking together a project over a weekend.
 Appropriately titled a 'weekend hack' these projects have a finite beginning and end.
 And they've always seemed out of reach for me to accomplish.</p>